 What is Entrepreneurial Strategy?

 The course draws on rigorous research in entrepreneurial strategy that moves beyond the “one size fits all” approach to start-ups and instead focuses on the key choices that founders face as they start and scale their business.
-The cases and assignments offer an opportunity to integrate and apply the entrepreneurial strategy framework in a practical way, and draws from a diverse range of industries and settings.

 Who is this class for?

 The class is designed to be particularly appropriate for those seeking to:

 Work in a start-up company with influence on strategy development or implementation